jlguenego/matrix/README.md

 - `rank()` - Calculates the rank of the matrix
 - `eigenvalues()` - Returns eigenvalues of a 2x2 matrix (throws error for complex eigenvalues)
 - `clone()` - Creates a deep copy of the matrix
+- `lu()` - Returns LU decomposition as { L: Matrix, U: Matrix }.
+L is lower triangular with ones on diagonal, U is upper triangular, and A = LU

 #### Accessors